 “You should have kept a hold of it, instead of swinging it around like that,” the younger laughed, and made to push himself past Charles.

-Oh darn it, Wade stood up.
+Oh darn it.
+Wade stood up.
 He was just in time to see Charles throw the first punch.

 “Hoi!”
-Wade leapt forward, elbowing his way through the crowd as a roar of glee spread through the crowd.
+Wade leapt forward, elbowing his way through to them as a roar of glee spread through the crowd.

-The second punch threw, knocking Charles onto the table, but it was clear the older man had handled plenty of punches in his life, as he pushed himself right back up.
+The second punch was thrown, knocking Charles onto the table, but it was clear that the older man had handled plenty of punches in his life, as he righted himself immediately.

 “Hold it!”

 Wade jumped forward, one hand grabbing the younger man’s shoulder and wrenching him back while the other shoved Charles.
-He heard Charles growl, and the younger man strain against his grip.
+He heard Charles growl, and the younger man strained against his grip.

 “That’s enough for tonight.
 I’m sure you both just want some hot food and your beds,” Wade glowered at the pair of them.